-Training is designed to provide an outstanding balance between general pediatrics and the pediatric subspecialties, including clinical and basic research.
+Training is designed to provide an outstanding balance between general pediatrics and pediatric subspecialties, including clinical and basic research.
 The result will give you confidence as a general practitioner as well as a strong background should you choose to pursue a specialization or a career in academics.

 Residents and their families can expect a healthy work/life balance at UVA.
-We offer an excellent pediatric residency program in an environment that is friendly, safe and full of rich cultural opportunities.
+We offer an excellent pediatric residency program in an environment that is friendly, safe, and full of rich cultural opportunities.

 The pediatric residency program recognizes the importance of resident wellness.
 We have developed several ways to ensure our residents feel supported during their time here.